Shopify/checkout-sheet-kit-swift/README.md

 #### Customize the Apple Pay button style

-Use `.applePayStyle(_:)` to set the color style of the Apple Pay button.
-The modifier accepts a `PayWithApplePayButtonStyle` value.
+Use `.applePayStyle(_:)` to pass a native `PKPaymentButtonStyle` value directly to the Apple Pay button.
 The default is `.automatic`, which adapts to the current appearance (light/dark mode).

 ```swift
 AcceleratedCheckoutButtons(cartID: cartID)